Daniel Kroneberger: Second and third terms

 Kroneberger ran for a second time as deputy within the FrePam alliance in the 2011 legislative election.
 In the PASO primaries, Kroneberger's "Integración" list won with 17,256 votes against the second-most voted list, Ricardo Consiglio's "Juntos por La Pampa", which received 12,211 votes.
 In the general election, Kroneberger's list was the second-most voted, once again losing by a wide margin against the Justicialist Party's list (in coalition with the Front for Victory, although both lists produced only one elected deputy: Kroneberger for the FrePam, and María Luz Alonso for the PJ–FPV.
 The two were sworn in on 10 December 2011.

 A few weeks after taking office as deputy, Kroneberger was hospitalised at the Hospital Italiano de Buenos Aires, where he was diagnosed with leukemia.
-After taking a leave form his legislative positions for the following months, he announced his treatment had been successful in October 2012 and he returned to Congress for the remainder of his term.
+After taking a leave from his legislative positions for the following months, he announced his treatment had been successful in October 2012 and he returned to Congress for the remainder of his term.
 In 2012, he was elected as president of the Provincial Committee of the UCR.

 Kroneberger during the 2018 vote on the Voluntary Interruption of Pregnancy Bill.

 Ahead of the 2015 legislative election, Kroneberger ran for a third term as deputy, once again competing in the open primaries within the FrePam alliance alongside Alicia Iris Ziegenfuhs as part of the "Juntos por La Pampa" list.
 Kroneberger and Ziegenfuhs's list won with 38,737 votes and 54.22% of the vote against the "Cambiemos La Pampa" list of Martín Miguel Ardoahín and Paulina Lescano.
 Despite winning, Ardohaín and Lescano's list received enough votes to earn a seat in the final FrePam list, which was made up of Kroneberger and Lescano.
 Kroneberger was eventually re-elected to a third term with 39.64% of the vote against the Justicialist Party's 46.11%.
 During his 2015–2019 term, despite improvements in his health condition, Kroneberger was the ninth most-absent member of the Chamber, participating in only 14 out or 46 parliamentary sessions during the first half of 2018.

 In June 2018, ahead of the Chamber's vote on the Voluntary Interruption of Pregnancy Bill – which sought to legalise abortion in Argentina, Kroneberger was still considered among the "undecided" deputies within the governing Cambiemos alliance.
 On 11 June, he stated he would probably vote in favour of the bill.
 During the Chamber vote, Kroneberger began his speech by stating his position was based on the "importance of trying to protect both lives", earning applause from pro-life legislators; Kroneberger immediately followed by explaining that was his reasoning for voting in favour of decriminalising abortion.
 His favourable vote contributed to the Chamber of Deputies greenlighting the bill, although the measure was later rejected by the Senate in August 2018.